briggsb9/solar-smart-plug/solarProductionAdvisor/README.md

 ## Configuration

-Create an `advisorConfig.py` file to include your API keys, Telegram bot details, and any other necessary configuration parameters.
+Create an `advisorConfig.py` file to include your API keys, Telegram bot details, and other necessary configuration parameters.
+See example-advisorConfig.py for an example.

 ## Usage